Biden says US ‘holds world together’ as he condemns Putin and Hamas

 Amid calls for a ceasefire, Biden was able to secure a commitment from Israel and Egypt to open the Rafah crossing for desperately needed humanitarian aid.

 Biden said he would be lodging an urgent request to Congress to support Israel and Ukraine on Friday.
-He did not put a value to the security package but previous reports have suggested it could be as much as $100bn.
+He did not put a value to the security package, but reports have suggested it could be as much as $100bn.

+“It’s a smart investment that will pay dividends for American security for generations,” the president stressed.

 Biden’s address comes amid paralysis in Congress where Republicans, who control the lower house, have struggled to appoint a new House of Representatives Speaker after removing Kevin McCarthy earlier this month.

-He said the US needed to rise above “petty, partisan, angry politics” and meet its responsibilities.
+He said politicians needed to rise above “petty, partisan, angry politics” and meet their responsibilities.

-“It’s a smart investment that will pay dividends for American security for generations,” he stressed.
+A small group of ultra-conservative Republicans have become increasingly vocal about their opposition to continued funding for Ukraine, but analysts said the US public remained broadly supportive of the initiative and Biden’s speech would probably win over more people.

+“This dysfunction in the House is viewed very unfavourably by the US people and I suspect that the Republicans will be forced, if only for concern about their electoral chances next year, to resolve this within the next two weeks,” John Herbst, senior director at the Atlantic Council and a former diplomat, told Al Jazeera.

 ‘Tragic loss’